def-gthill/kenpali/kenpali-core.md

 Kenpali can perform equality and ordering comparisons on various types.

-All comparisons are strict about types: testing values of different types for equality always returns `false`, while using ordering comparisons on different types always throws a `wrongArgumentType` error.
+All comparisons are strict about types: testing values of different classes for equality always returns `false`, while using ordering comparisons on different classes always throws a `wrongArgumentType` error.

 Any two values can be tested for equality.
-To be considered equal, the values must have the same type, _and_:
+To be considered equal, the values must have the same class, _and_:

 - If both are booleans, they must both be true or both be false.
 - If both are numbers, they must have the same numerical value.